ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 *In this two part series I will outline 10 Dos and Don'ts (five each) for 1-1 meetings based on my experience as an engineering manager and leader.*

 ---

-I have been conducting 1-1 meetings in various capacities and roles for over 8 years.
+I have been conducting 1-1 meetings in various capacities and roles for over eight years.
 These meetings have evolved significantly over this time.
 I have made mistakes, learned, challenged myself, and grown significantly as a manager and leader.

 Early on in my career I did not even know that I was supposed to have 1-1 meetings, let alone how to conduct them.

-I was thrust into the role of tech lead - Up $%!# creak; no paddle.
+I was thrust into the role of tech lead - up $%!# creak; no paddle.
 As with most new managers, I was not provided any training nor a clear set of expectations for my role.
-I originally setup 1-1 meetings focused on tasks, concentrated on one day, which did not scale well as the team and my responsibilities grew.
-As the organization grew, my role rapidly grew from senior developer, to tech led, manager, director of interactive development, and beyond.

-During the first few years, I did many (_I hope_ :P) things right and many (_I know_) wrong in my 1-1 meetings.
-In Part 1 of this series I will focus on some things not to do with one on one meetings.
-With Part 2 focused on things to do.
+During the first few years, I did many things right (_I hope_ :P) and many things wrong (_I know_) in my 1-1 meetings.
+In Part 1 of this series I will focus on five things not to do with one on one meetings.
+With Part 2 focused on five things to do.

 Let's grow!